The future of work is hybrid, and educators intent on bringing together in-person and online experiences believe the future of learning is hybrid too.

 Blended Learning in Higher Education

 Many universities now offer blended learning courses that mix online and in-person instruction.
-But even more so than at the school level, higher education institutions will require far more complex and sophisticated education technology solutions to make this work.
+But even more so than at the K-12 level, higher education institutions will require far more complex and sophisticated education technology solutions to make this work.

 As Stewart Watts, D2L’s vice president, EMEA, says about blended learning in universities, “For a blended learning programme to be successful, there has to be a sense of progression and continuity—and faculty and lecturers must consider the overall process.
 Courses should be devised very carefully with technology complementing all current learning and teaching objectives, rather than being treated simply as an ‘addition.’
 This means the overall course structure may be different from programme to programme.”

-As in a school classroom, educators need to choose the blended learning approach that best suits the material of the course and the needs of their students.
+As in a K-12 classroom, educators need to choose the blended learning approach that best suits the material of the course and the needs of their students.
 If it’s a science or computer course that includes labs, for example, an A-B-A-B or station rotation model may be appropriate.

-Course objectives also need to be clearly defined and customised to suit a blended learning course, especially if they’re being adapted from one that was or is also delivered in person.
+Course objectives also need to be clearly defined and customized to suit a blended learning course, especially if they’re being adapted from one that was or is also delivered in person.
 In “Blended Course Design: A Synthesis of Best Practices,” Patricia McGee and Abby Reis explain it this way:

 Finally, educators need to be intentional with how, where and when they use learning technologies and tools.
 Watts continues, saying, “There must … be a seamless, fully integrated experience for students, with lecturers referencing previous content to connect online and offline activities.
 Whether it’s an online test, an in-person seminar, or a prior video lecture, only by tying up all content and activities chronologically will they provide absolute clarity for students getting to grips with the course.”